 Why is Highbury so important?

-Highbury is an exceptional example of a mansion house and grounds created by a wealthy industrialist in a suburban location.
+Highbury (also known as Highbury Hall) is an exceptional example of a mansion house and grounds created by a wealthy industrialist in a suburban location.

 It is remarkable for its Venetian Gothic architecture and its wealth of craftsmanship and decoration.
 Whilst its architecture and landscape are of high quality, it is the site’s close association with Joseph Chamberlain and his family that ensures its national importance.